Curtiss C-46 Commando: Postwar

 C-46 Commandos also went back to war.
 A dozen surplus C-46's were purchased in the United States covertly for use in Israel's 1948 war for independence and flown to Czechoslovakia in a circuitous route along South America and then across to Africa.
-The type's long range proved invaluable flying cargo, including desperately needed dismantled S-199 fighters from Czechoslovakia as well as other weapons and military supplies.
+The type's long range proved invaluable in flying cargo, including desperately needed dismantled S-199 fighters from Czechoslovakia as well as other weapons and military supplies.
 On the return flight the C-46's would dump bombs out the cargo door on various targets at night, including Gaza, El Arish, Majdal, and Faluja (Egypt and Israel also used C-47s as bombers and transports locally).
 C-46's served in Korea and Vietnam for various U.S. Air Force operations, including supply missions, paratroop drops and clandestine agent transportation.
 The C-46 was also employed in the abortive U.S.-supported Bay of Pigs invasion in 1961.
 The C-46 was not officially retired from service with the U.S. Air Force until 1968.

 The type served in the Central Intelligence Agency (CIA).
 The C-46 played a supporting role in many clandestine operations during the late 1940s and early 1950s, including supply efforts to Chiang Kai-Shek's troops battling Mao's Communists in China as well as flying cargoes of military and medical supplies to French forces via Gialam Airfield in Hanoi and other bases in French Indochina.
-The CIA operated its own "airline" for these operations, CAT, which was eventually renamed Air America in 1959.
+The CIA operated its own "airline" for these operations, Civil Air Transport, which was eventually renamed Air America in 1959.
 An Air America C-46 was the last fixed-wing aircraft flown out of Vietnam [Saigon] at the close of hostilities there.
 On 29 April 1975, Capt.
 E. G. Adams flew a 52-seat version, with 152 people on board, to Bangkok, Thailand.